datatheorem/TrustKit/docs/getting-started.md

                                }
                        };

+To avoid locking out too many users from your App when deploying SSL pinning for the first time, a more elaborate policy can be enabled using the following configuration keys:

+* Setting `kTSKEnforcePinning` to `NO`, so that SSL connections will succeed regardless of pin validation.
+* Adding a report URL using the `kTSKReportUris` setting to receive pin validation failure reports.

+This will allow the App to work regardless of pin validation failures, but the reports will give you an idea of how many users would be blocked, if pin validation was to be enforced.

-The list of all configuration keys is available in the [documentation](https://datatheorem.github.io/TrustKit/documentation/Classes/TrustKit.html).
+The list of all the configuration keys is available in the [documentation](https://datatheorem.github.io/TrustKit/documentation/Classes/TrustKit.html).